News

 As part of the NHS Digital Transformation plan, all practices are required to have a digital platform.

-Our digital platform or online service is called eConsult and is available through the week.
+Our digital platform or online service is called AccuRX and is available through the week.

 It can be accessed via our website, from your mobile, tablet or PC, or the NHS App.
 There is no need to download an app.

-eConsult is a service for patients wanting to contact the GP to request routine appointments, medication requests along with any queries, either clinical or administrative.
-You should get a response within two working days.
+AccuRX is a service for patients wanting to contact the GP to request routine appointments, medication requests along with any queries, either clinical or administrative.
+You should receive a response for medical matters on the same day, and for admin matters within two working days.

 Avoid calling the practice where possible as our phone lines are very busy.

-Simply use eConsult, the link button is located on our home page, and avoid the queues.
+Simply use AccuRX, the link button is located on our home page, and avoid the queues.

 FOR PATIENTS WITH CLINICALLY URGENT PROBLEMS NEEDING AN ON-THE-DAY APPOINTMENT, PLEASE CONTINUE TO PHONE AT 08:30 OR AS SOON AS POSSIBLE.